-Mindfulness when used in addiction treatment works by enhancing the mind’s ability to regulate certain cognitive functions.
-These include clarifying cognitive interpretations of situations, regulating negative emotions which leads to clearer thinking and emotional control, increasing mental control when it comes to drug or alcohol cravings, and restoration of the body and mind’s natural reward system.
+Mindfulness when used in addiction treatment, works by enhancing the mind’s ability to regulate certain cognitive functions.
+These include clarifying cognitive interpretations of situations, regulating negative emotions which leads to clearer thinking and emotional control, increasing mental control when it comes to alcohol or drug cravings, and restoration of the body and mind’s natural reward system.

 As mentioned, nothing is needed to start practicing mindfulness other than willingness and an open mind.
 Here are two ways to get started practicing mindfulness on your own:

 While many think of someone sitting cross-legged for hours chanting when it comes to mediation, this is only one type of meditation.
 Meditation is a great place to start practicing mindfulness and it need not be for hours.
 Meditation practices can be seated, walking, or lying down.
 There are guided meditations that may help you get started.
 Beginning with just a few minutes each day works wonders on the body, mind, and soul.

 In addition to meditation to cultivate mindfulness, you can also bring mindfulness into your daily activities.
 You do this by focusing on each aspect of the present moment.
 Are you washing dishes?
 Feel the warmth of the water, the sound of the soap bubbles popping, the lines of the dish you are washing.
 Simply using our senses to observe what is going on around us without passing judgment or wanting to change any of it is being present and what mindfulness is all about.